Your home is likely the biggest asset you’ll ever own. So how can you protect it in case something were to happen to you?

 As a homeowner, you have a couple of options.
 You can either:

-- ensure you have mortgage protection with a life insurance policy from an insurance company or
+- protect your mortgage with a life insurance policy from an insurance company, or

-- get mortgage insurance from a bank or mortgage lender.
+- buy mortgage insurance from a bank or mortgage lender.

 Mortgage insurance vs. life insurance: How do they each work?

 The first thing to know is that life insurance can be a great way to make sure you and your family have mortgage protection.